 I am involved in politics because I believe we were all created equally.

 We all have equal worth and government policy should reflect that.
 That means for example that every child should have a fair start in life and that we do all we can to reduce unemployment.
-I write and speak on policy issues, particularly economic policy (from a Keynesian perspective).
+I write and speak on policy issues, particularly economic policy.
 I wrote the 2011 Fabian Society pamphlet, The Credibility Deficit, how to rebuild Labour's economic reputation.

 Chief Investment Officer, Central Finance Board of the Methodist Church and Epworth Investment Management